ankita-thakur18488/PBLJ-lab-Experiment-8/README.md

 | **[8.2) Medium](/Exp8.2.java)** |Create a servlet integrated with JDBC to display a list of employees from a database.
 Include a search form to fetch employee details by ID.|
 | **[8.3) Hard](/Exp8.3.java)** | Develop a JSP-based student portal.
 Include a form for entering attendance details and save them to the database using a servlet.|

+### How to Submit (ZIP File)
+- Ensure all required files are included (HTML, JSP, Servlet .java files, web.xml, database scripts).
+- Test your project on Tomcat before submission.
+- Zip the complete folder and name it Exp8_YourName/uid.zip.
 -----